chembl/EnsembleFlex/user_guide.md

 (Tools to do this are provided - see below.)

-## Comand-line usage of analysis scripts explained
+## Command-line usage of analysis scripts explained

 The following analysis scripts can be used independently from the browser-based interface.
 Note that script usage follows a general common rule (`[Rscript/python3] path/to/script -i <input> -o <output> <more options>`)